Pranav452/AI-Powered-Dispute-Assistant/README.md

 This will create/update the two CSV files in the main project root directory.

 ## Running the Application

+**⚠️ IMPORTANT: You must run the application to experience its full capabilities and see the AI-powered features in action!**

+The static images above only show a glimpse of what this application can do.
+To truly appreciate the intelligent dispute classification, real-time status updates, conversational AI agent, and interactive analytics, you need to run both servers and interact with the live application.

 You need to have both the backend and frontend servers running simultaneously.